 The Directors confirmed that they have complied with the code provision C.1.4 of the CG Code on the Directors' training.
-During the year ended 31 December 2022, the following Directors have participated in continuous professional development by attending seminars or reading materials on the following topics to develop and refresh their knowledge and skills and provided a record of training to the Company:
+During the year ended 31 December 2023, the following Directors have participated in continuous professional development by attending seminars or reading materials on the following topics to develop and refresh their knowledge and skills and provided a record of training to the Company:

-Directors Topics on training covered (Notes)
+Dire ectors Topics on training covered (Notes)

-Executive Directors
+Exe cutive Directors

+Mr. Fung Pak Kei (appointed as Chief Executive Officer on 22 February 2024) (c)

-Mr. Ho Hon Chung, Ivan (Acting Chief Executive Officer) (a), (b)
+Mr. Ho Hon Chung, Ivan (Acting Chief Executive Officer) (c)

-Mr. Fung Pak Kei (a), (b)

-Non-executive Directors
+Non n-executive Directors

-Mr. Au Tat Wai (a)
+Mr. Au Tat Wai (b)

-Mr. Fung Wa Ko (a), (b)
+Mr. Fung Wa Ko (c)

-Independent Non-executive Directors
+Ind ependent Non-executive Directors

-Mr. Fung Siu Kit, Ronny (a), (b)
+Mr. Fung Siu Kit, Ronny (retired on 25 May 2023) N/A

 Mr. Leung Chi Hung (a), (b), (c)

-Mr. Tse Yuen Ming (a)
+Mr. Tse Yuen Ming (b)

+Mr. Lo Chi Wang (appointed on 25 May 2023) (a)

 Notes:

 (a) corporate governance

 (b) regulatory

 (c) managerial/financial/economic